NeKoRoSYS/NeKoRoSYS-NecroDots/README.md

 ## Dependencies
-- Auto-stop animated wallpapers https://github.com/pvtoari/mpvpaper-stop (dependencies: cmake, cjson)
+- Auto-pause animated wallpapers via [mpvpaper-stop](https://github.com/pvtoari/mpvpaper-stop) (dependencies: cmake, cjson)
   - Used at `set-wallpaper.sh` and `check-video.sh` in `~/.config/hypr/scripts/wallpapers/` to save CPU/RAM usage.
+- `hyprland` uses `hyprdile` and `hyprlock`, install them via `sudo pacman -S hyprlock hypridle`.
-- The waybar was set up to use kitty, Mozilla Firefox, and dolphin.
+- The `waybar` was set up to use kitty, Mozilla Firefox, and dolphin.
 You can change this if you want at `~/.config/waybar/config.jsonc`.